prestonharberts/fedora-40-configuration/docs/firefox.md

 		- History: Off
 - Privacy & Security
 	- Enhanced Tracking Protection: Strict
+        - Tell websites not to sell or share my data: On
-		- Send websites a "Do Not Track" signal that you don't want to be tracked: Always
+		- Send websites a "Do Not Track" signal that you don't want to be tracked: On
-	- Logins and Passwords
+	- Passwords
-		- Ask to save logins and passwords for websites: Off
+		- Ask to passwords: Off
 	- Forms and Autofill
-		- Autofill addresses: Off
+		- Save and fill addresses: Off
-		- Autofill credit cards: Off
-	- Address Bar - Firefox Suggest
-		- Browsing history: Off
-		- Bookmarks: Off
-		- Open tabs: Off
-		- Shortcuts: Off
-		- Search engines: Off
-		- Suggestions from the web: Off
-		- Suggestions from sponsors: Off
+		- Save and fill payment methods: Off
 	- Firefox Data Collection and Use
 		- Allow Firefox to send technical and interation data to Mozilla: Off
 		- Allow Firefox to install and run studies: Off